rasakhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 15: Script to display the num of lines that contain bin in /etc/passwd file Task 16: Script to display lines containing root and 3 lines after them in /etc/passwd file Task 17: Script to display lines that do not contain bin in /etc/passwd
+Task 15: Script to display the num of lines that contain bin in /etc/passwd file Task 16: Script to display lines containing root and 3 lines after them in /etc/passwd file Task 17: Script to display lines that do not contain bin in /etc/passwd Task 18: Script to display all lines of /etc/ssh/sshd_config starting with a letter